j2401/P/CGE_intro.md

 ## Reference materials for building CGE models

 ### ['Intro(Chinese)'](reference/intro.pdf)
-This document literature review breifly introduces CGE models and its pros & cons.
+This literature review breifly introduces CGE models and its pros & cons.

 ### ['Workflow(BU)'](reference/BU.pdf)
 This is the first item appears in "CGE model in energy" google search, and it's quite helpful.